Quyllurqhapaq/quyllurqhapaq.github.io/docs/animals.md

 description: Various animal relates commands.
 ---

-# Animals and their Facts
+# Animals and their facts Command
-Get images of cute animals and their facts.
+Get images of cute and wild animals and their facts.

 --8<-- "includes/note1.md"